PD Dr. Oliver Koch

 Fax: +49 (0)251 - 83-32144

-Keywords: computational molecular design, cheminformatics, structure-based design, artifical intelligence, data-driven decision making
+Keywords: medicinal chemistry, computational molecular design, cheminformatics, structure-based design, fragment-based design, artifical intelligence, data-driven decision making, design-synthesize-test cycle

 The importance of computational methods in pharmaceutical drug research was recently highlighted in a special issue on computer-aided drug design (CADD) strategies in pharma (A CADD-alog of strategies in pharma).
 The identification and development of new drugs is nowadays hardly imaginable without the use of computational methods.
 These methods support the complete development workflow from initial target and hit identification up to the development of the final drug candidates.

-My research work is generally aimed at improving the performance of computational methods in delivering novel and safe small molecule therapeutics.
+My research work is generally aimed at developing new bioactive molecules and improving the performance of computational methods in delivering novel and safe small molecule therapeutics.
 One of the ways in which this is achieved is by gaining a better understanding of protein-ligand interactions.
 This includes the development of new computational methods, and the extension and application of already existing approaches.
-The computational work is combined with biochemical evaluation and preparative organic synthesis of small molecular compounds.
-The research projects can be summarized as structure-based design and data-driven decision making combined with artificial intelligence.
+The computational work is combined with biochemical evaluation, X-ray crystallography and preparative organic synthesis of small molecular compounds for having the whole design-synthesize-test workflow in one group.
+The research projects can be summarized as structure-based design and data-driven decision making combined with artificial intelligence towards the development of new bioactive molecules.